Association of Polish Architects, Wrocław Branch (SARP)

 DoFA Organizing Committee

-Maciej Hawrylak – General Director, Member of the SARP Main Board
+Maciej Hawrylak – General Director, member of SARP Wrocław Branch

 Daria Kieżun – Programme Director, President of SARP Wrocław Branch

-Sylwia Sikora – Deputy President of SARP Wrocław Branch
+Sylwia Sikora – member of SARP Wrocław Branch

 Deputy Executive Manager